mattermost/docs/source/deployment/sso-saml-faq.rst

 Bind Authentication to ID Attribute instead of Email
 ------------------------------------------

 Alternatively, you can use an Id Attribute instead of email to bind the user.
-We recommend chosing an ID that is unique and will not change over time.
+We recommend choosing an ID that is unique and will not change over time.

 Configuring with an Id Attribute allows you to reuse an email address for a new user without the old user's information being exposed.
 For instance, if a user with an email address joe.smith@mattermost.com was once an employee, a new employee named Joe Smith can use the same email.
 This configuration is also useful when a user's name changes and their email needs to be updated.